The Sale of Human Organs

 Lovers can exploit one another just as surely as can economic classes.
 Yet neither party in an affectionate relationship is functioning in any standard sense as a ‘factor of production’.
 Nor, since neither party is creating valuable objects in any ordinary respect, does it in that context make much sense to define exploitation in the standard economics-based terms …

 So it looks as if (in Harris's terms) ‘wrongful use’ exploitation is independent of some of the usual concerns about distributive justice and could persist even within a distributively fair organ sale system.
-Exploitation of this second kind is closely related to, or even the same as, a number of other concepts or terms (Wilkinson 2003).
+Exploitation of this second kind is closely related to a number of other concepts or terms (Wilkinson 2003).
 One of these is objectification: wrongfully treating something (or someone) that is not a mere object as if it were a mere object.
-Another is instrumentalisation, which can be similarly defined as treating something (or someone) that is not a mere means as if it were a mere means.
-These ideas are closely connected to the Kantian idea of dignity.
+Another is instrumentalisation, which can be similarly defined as treating something (or someone) that is not a mere means as if it were a mere means (Davis 2009).
+A third is commodification, treating something (or someone) that is not a mere commodity as if it were a mere commodity (Sandel 2012; Wilkinson 2000).
+These ideas are closely connected to the Kantian idea of dignity (Radin 1996).
 As Dillon (2010) puts it, on this view:

 To be a person is to have a status and worth that is unlike that of any other kind of being: it is to be an end in itself with dignity.
 And the only response that is appropriate to such a being is respect.

-So we have the claim that a certain kind of exploitation, objectification, or instrumentalisation, could occur within distributively fair transactions.
+So we have the claim that exploitation, objectification, instrumentalisation, or commodification could occur within distributively fair transactions.
 How might this apply in the case of organ sale?
 Specifically, how could these ideas underpin a sound moral argument against organ sale?